bohanjun/Get-A-Free-Website/README.md

-# This Is A FREE Website
+# This is a Free Website

 > This website was created by [@bohanjun](https://github.com/bohanjun).
 >